Giants vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- Justin Verlander (2-4) will take to the mound for the Mets and make his 11th start of the season.
+- David Peterson (2-6) will take the mound for the Mets, his 10th start of the season.

-- Verlander has pitched five or more innings in three straight games and will look to extend that streak.
+- Peterson has pitched five or more innings in two straight games and will look to extend that streak.

-- He has made 10 appearances and finished one of them without allowing an earned run.
+- He has one appearance with no earned runs allowed in nine chances this season.

 |Opponent